Skip to content

 Summary

 Introduce value enums — enums whose variants carry an associated primitive value (str or int).
 This gives Incan a Python StrEnum/IntEnum-equivalent: enums that are more than labels but less than full ADTs.
-Value enums auto-generate value(), from_value(), Display, and FromStr implementations, enabling clean string/integer lookups, serde round-tripping, and environment-variable resolution.
+Value enums auto-generate value(), from_value(), string display, and parsing support, enabling clean string/integer lookups, serialization round-tripping, and future environment-variable resolution hooks.

 Motivation